 Checklist Item ✓

 General Recommendations

-• It is recommended that all signals be referenced to $V{\mbox{\scriptsize SS}}.$
+It is recommended that all signals be referenced to V {SS} .

 • Board impedance must be 60 Ω ± 10%.

 Traces must be routed 5 mils wide with 15 mils spacing.

-Max trace length is 8 in.
+Max trace length is 8 inches

 Data Signals

 Can be routed to 5 on 5 for breakout, but must be separated to 5 on 15 within 300 mils of the package.

-• Must be matched within ± 0.1 in. of the HL_STB diff pair.
+Must be matched within ± 0.1 inch of the HL_STB diff pair.

 Strobe Signals

 Strobe pair should have a minimum of 15 mils spacing from any adjacent signals.

 Each strobe signal must be the same length.